Have you ever tested your personality?

-If you agreed, you are probably high in agreeableness.
-If you disagreed you are probably low in agreeableness.
+If you agreed, you rate probably high in agreeableness.
+If you disagreed, you rate probably low in agreeableness.

-Special Note: If you are low in agreeableness empathy doesn’t come as naturally to you.
-So your partner might say things like, don’t you understand me?
-Or, why don’t you get me?
-That’s ok, know that you have to make more of a mental effort to put yourself in their shoes.
+Special Note: If you rate low in agreeableness, empathy doesn’t come as naturally to you.
+So, your partner might say things such as, ‘Don’t you understand me?’ or, ‘Why don’t you get me?’
+That’s okay.
+Know that you must make more mental effort to put yourself in their shoes.

 Neuroticism is how you deal with emotions.
-People who are high in neuroticism are sensitive and tend to be more nervous.
-People who are low in neuroticism tend to be more secure and stable.
+People who rate high in neuroticism are sensitive and tend to be more nervous.
+People who rate low in neuroticism tend to be more secure and stable.
 Do you agree or disagree with these statements?